What are secured loans?

 - funding for a business

-- funding if poor credit means it’ll be difficult to get a personal loan
+- funding if poor credit means it will be difficult to get a personal loan

 Types of secured loans